bpshparis/ma/README.md

 envmgt.bat /ca
 ```

 > You are done with environment setup.
-Now at least for Watson services should be created (**ta0, nlu0, dsc0 and wvc0**) in your space.
+Now at least four Watson services should be created (**ta0, nlu0, dsc0 and wvc0**) in your space.
 Check it with:

 ```